No to NATO

 CND believes that a vital step towards global nuclear disarmament would be achieved with the removal of all US nuclear weapons from European bases, including a firm commitment not to base them at RAF Lakenheath.
 Britain should withdraw from NATO, and all foreign military bases on British soil should be closed.

-Working to prevent war with Russia and China remains a strong focus for our work.
+Lessening tensions between NATO and Russia and China remains a strong focus for our work.
 The UK should be opting for diplomatic solutions to complex political problems, not participating in an alliance that is backing Russia and China into a corner through military expansionism.
-This will not help stop a war, instead the danger is it will start one.
+This will not help stop a war.

 NATO should not be expanded but rather disbanded and the influence, resources and funding of the Organisation for Security and Co-operation in Europe (OSCE) extended towards a nuclear-free, less militarised and therefore more secure Europe.
 CND will continue to work towards a different security order based on dialogue, cooperation, disarmament, common and human security.
 This is not only desirable, but necessary if we want to preserve the planet from threats and challenges posed by nuclear weapons, climate change and poverty.